-- (a) The responsible person must ensure that when each meter and associated data logger (where the data logger is located at the metering point) of a type 1, type 2, type 3, type 4 or type 5 metering installation or each meter of a type 6 metering installation is installed, it is checked to ensure that it: - (i) complies with the relevant requirements of Schedules 1, 2 or 3 of the Metrology Procedure, respectively; - (ii) has been tested and inspected prior to installation in accordance with the relevant requirements of Schedules 1, 2 and 3 of the Metrology Procedure, respectively; - (iii) has the optical port, communications port, and/or visual display located so that the optical port, communications port, and/or visual display can be readily accessed for meter reading; and - (iv) complies with the relevant Electricity Connection and Metering Manual, which each distribution entity must publish and update from time to time. - (b) The responsible person must, when requested by an area retail entity, make a metering installation available to a connection point within the period specified in Chapter 5 of this Code.
+- (a) The responsible person must ensure that when each meter and associated data logger (where the data logger is located at the metering point) of a type 1, type 2, type 3, type 4 or type 5 metering installation or each meter of a type 6 metering installation is installed, it is checked to ensure that it: - complies with the relevant requirements of Schedules 1, 2 or 3 of the Metrology Procedure, respectively; - (ii) has been tested and inspected prior to installation in accordance with the relevant requirements of Schedules 1, 2 and 3 of the Metrology Procedure, respectively; - (iii) has the optical port, communications port, and/or visual display located so that the optical port, communications port, and/or visual display can be readily accessed for meter reading; and - (iv) complies with the relevant Electricity Connection and Metering Manual, which each distribution entity must publish and update from time to time. - (b) The responsible person must, when requested by an area retail entity, make a metering installation available to a connection point or point of supply within the period specified in Chapter 5 of this Code. - (c) The responsible person must, when requested by an isolated generator, make a metering installation available to a point of supply within a period as agreed between the parties. - (d) The area retail entity must ensure that, where the connection point has a customer with a negotiated retail contract and the consumption is above the Y